 Product features and benefits have an annoying habit of blending into one another, causing confusion among your copywriters, which leads to confusion in your audience.
 Aren’t they the same thing, though?
 No. And, a clear features vs benefits mindset is the best antidote for this allegedly fuzzy boundary.

 Features are not the same as benefits.
-And, this distinction is important for marketing and selling purposes.
+In some ways, they are opposites: features vs benefits.
+This distinction is important for marketing and selling purposes.
 Let’s first take a shot at distinguishing the two in an abstract way.

 “Yea, features describe the product maybe in an objective or technical way, while benefits show what the product does for the customer, how it makes the customer feel, what results or outcomes they can expect.”

 Our problem usually comes when we try to set out those pesky benefits themselves in written form.
 For some reason, no matter how hard we try, we always lapse into writing features and completely forgetting to sell the benefits.

 So, let’s make it clear what each means, how the two are related, and how you move from one to the other to improve your copywriting and make things super clear for your audience.
 This is my program for developing a clear features vs benefits mind.

 Features and benefits are different ways of describing the same thing – your product.
 They’re different because they look at the good or the service from two viewpoints:

 - Features are how you look at your product and how you’d describe it